ShashankNCoder/HTR-frontend/README.md

 # Hathor Wallet Frontend

-A modern, responsive frontend application for the Hathor Wallet, built with React and TypeScript.
+A modern, responsive full-stack application for the Hathor network, built with React, TypeScript, and Express.

 ## Features